Artificially intelligent food solutions reduce the waste of resources

 His research prevents the waste of resources in the global food industry and now he has been awarded the coveted Nils Foss Talent Prize.
 Associate Professor Klavs Martin Sørensen from the University of Copenhagen researches rapid methods and process analytical technology and immediately puts the results to work in food productions, where they prevent huge amounts of waste.

-Klavs Martin Sørensen is an associate professor in the Department of Food Science at the University of Copenhagen (UCPH FOOD), in the Chemometrics and Analytical Technology section, where he researches rapid methods that can optimise food production.
+Klavs Martin Sørensen is an associate professor in the Department of Food Science at the University of Copenhagen (UCPH FOOD), in the Food Analytics and Biotechnology section, where he researches rapid methods that can optimise food production.

 ‘As a researcher, it is very rewarding to work with research and innovation that prevent the waste of raw materials, as the lack of resources is one of the biggest problems the world is facing right now,’ says Sørensen, who feels honoured to be the recipient of this year’s Nils Foss Talent Prize.